 Retreaver Webhooks can be viewed from the call log.
 They are listed under the "Pixels Fired" column on the very right of a call log record.
 Clicking on a particular record will take you to the webhook overview page.

-Retreaver Webhooks can also be accessed from inside the Call UUID overview page.
+Retreaver Webhooks can also be accessed from the call overview page.
 Scroll down to the "Fired Pixels" column and click on the numerical property to navigate into the webhook overview page.

 Understanding the Webhook Overview Page

-The webhook overview page lists various properties of a particular webhook.
+The webhook overview page lists the various properties of a particular webhook.
 Information such as success status, created time, trigger source, endpoint destination, payload and response are all visible under the overview page.
-Use this information to debug any webhook issues and isolate any problems that might be occurring.
+By analyzing this information, users can debug webhook issues in order to isolate any unusual behavior.

-Here are some common issues that can occur when working with Retreaver webhooks:
+Here are some common issues that you might come across when working with webhooks:

 |Webhooks are not firing||

-Make sure your webhooks can execute successfully by reviewing the webhook trigger.
+Make sure your webhook can execute successfully by reviewing the webhook trigger.
 Webhooks may trigger at the beginning of a call, at the end of a call or under specific conversion/timer circumstances.
-Review the Start Ping guide to see all available webhook triggers.
+If you have applied tags to a webhook under the "matches" field, those tags would have to be present on a call in order to trigger the webhook.

 When using webhooks to ping a system for additional information, make sure to review the response body of those requests.
-Webhooks might be misconfigured to send incorrect or missing information back.
-Review your API documentation or custom scripts to ensure responses are being returned to Retreaver in valid JSON format.
+Your webhook could be misconfigured to send incorrect or missing information back.
+Review your third-party API documentation or custom scripts to ensure valid responses are being returned to Retreaver in valid JSON format.

-Retreaver uses replacement tokens in order to package tags into Webhooks.
-Review the third party documentation and your replacement tokens to ensure valid parameters are being forwarded.
+Retreaver uses replacement tokens in order to package tags into webhooks.
+Review the third party documentation you wish to integrate with and make sure your replacement tokens contain valid values in order to forward the correct parameters to your desired integration.

 Review your third party API documentation and webhook logs to ensure that you are sending valid parameters through your webhooks.

-Oftentimes required parameters are either missing or lay outside of an accepted range such as the case when sending invalid/unsupported zip codes or missing caller information.
-This will typically elicit an "error" response back from the API into Retreaver.
+Oftentimes required parameters are either missing or lay outside of an accepted range, this commonly occurs when sending invalid/unsupported zip codes or missing caller information.
+This will typically elicit an "error" or empty response back from the API into Retreaver.

 Retreaver webhooks are typically fired, processed and returned in under a second.
 Any delays outside of that range is caused by the external infrastructure that is being used to process those webhooks.